 Drive 15 minutes to Blowing Rock, NC, home of The Blowing Rock attraction.

-IMO: Honestly, this was pretty underwhelming.
+Unpopular Opinion Time: Honestly, this was pretty underwhelming.
 Unless you visit on a day when you can see the funny physics, this isn’t worth your time.
 The story is cute, but I did not stay long.